• Room Bob Champion Res

 Academic Background

-Our research programme focuses on understanding the molecular pathogenesis of chronic degenerative diseases such as osteoarthritis, with the goal of developing novel therapies to treat these conditions.
+Our research programme focuses on understanding the molecular pathogenesis of chronic degenerative diseases such as arthritis, with the goal of developing novel therapies to treat these conditions.
 We focus specifically on defining how the activity and availability of anabolic growth factors and metalloprotease inhibitors is regulated by their trafficking between pericellular heparan sulfate proteoglycans and the cell surface endocytic receptor LRP1.

 External positions